 Another mystical theologian of the First Person Unknowing path was Maximus the Confessor who is known as the father of Byzantine theology.
 Maximus had studied the Cappadocians, Evagrius, Origen and Pseudo-Dionysius.
 He spoke of the danger of “passions” by which he meant any inordinate attachment or aversion to things, thoughts or experiences.
+Today, in psychological parlance, we notice the danger of reactivity and negative judgments.
 Again, close attention to one’s thoughts is highlighted as a kind of battleground between good and evil.
 “Do not misuse thoughts, lest you necessarily misuse things as well.
-For unless anyone sins first in thought, he will never sin in deed. . . .
+[Those who don’t sin] first in thought, will never sin in deed. . . .
 Some thoughts are simple, others compound.
-The simple are without passion, but the compound are with passion, as composed of passion plus images.”1
+The simple are without passion, but the compound are with passion, being composed of passion plus images.”1

 1 Maximus Confessor: Selected Writings.
 Translation by George C. Berthold.
 Mahwah, NJ: Paulist Press, 1985, p.
 58.